A return to the 1990s?

 “There were more attacks against civilians during the 1990s.
 Currently, attacks are primarily aimed at security personnel.
 Obviously, civilians are still being wounded, but we have not yet seen anything like the Luxor massacre,” Barnett says.

-Prior to the Taba attack, Barnett said, “If they were to conduct attacks that were causing dozens of civilians to be killed, their claims of being defenders of Egypt’s Muslims, while already dubious, would be greatly undercut.”
+Prior to the Taba attack, Barnett says, “if they were to conduct attacks that were causing dozens of civilians to be killed, their claims of being defenders of Egypt’s Muslims, while already dubious, would be greatly undercut.”

 Taba may signify a change to this approach.